doocs/leetcode/solution/0300-0399/0388.Longest Absolute File Path/README_EN.md

 <p>Given a string <code>input</code> representing the file system in the explained format, return <em>the length of the <strong>longest absolute path</strong> to a <strong>file</strong> in the abstracted file system</em>.
 If there is no file in the system, return <code>0</code>.</p>

+<p><strong>Note</strong> that the testcases are generated such that the file system is valid and no file or directory name has length 0.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>
 <img alt="" src="https://cdn.jsdelivr.net/gh/doocs/leetcode@main/solution/0300-0399/0388.Longest%20Absolute%20File%20Path/images/dir1.jpg" style="width: 401px; height: 202px;" />